TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/opa/index.md

 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

+**Note**: The solution shown above is the current solution in the Sample Programs repository as of Dec 09 2023 12:43:52.
+The solution was first committed on Jul 16 2018 16:34:59.
+The documentation was last updated on May 15 2023 15:51:23.
+As a result, documentation below may be outdated.

 ## How to Implement the Solution